msherman/age-of-name/README.md

     1. Terraform sources your AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_CODE from this location.
 [See here for more details](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication)

 ### What are we building?
-This repo takes the idea of using Terraform with the AWS provider to utilize an AWS CodePipeline to automatically source, test, build, and deploy a React.js application from github.
-It will continually monitor for new updates to the specific branch and rerun the pipeline on each subsequent run.
+This repo takes the idea of using Terraform with the AWS provider to create an AWS CodePipeline to automatically source, test, build, and deploy a React.js application from github.
+It will continually monitor for new updates to a specific branch and rerun the pipeline on each subsequent run.

-This guide is an opportunity to get your feet wet and have a working pipeline within AWS.
+This guide is an opportunity to get the feet wet and have a working AWS CodePipeline.

-### TL;DR - Is there a boot script so I don't need to read below?
+### TL;DR - Is there a boot script instead of reading all the below?
 Absolutely.
 There is a bootstrap.sh script located in [config/bootstrap](config/bootstrap).
 Running the script will ask for seven pieces of information.
 Let's cover quickly to get started.
 All the buckets below should **not** be created already.
 - infra bucket = a bucket name that will be created in S3 to store the terraform state files for creating the pipeline.
-- pipeline artifacts bucket = A bucket where the pipeline will store its artifacts during the process
+- pipeline artifacts bucket = A bucket where the pipeline will store its artifacts during the `source`, `build`, and `deploy process
 - Github repo name = if you forked this repo the value for this is `age-of-name` otherwise it's the name of your repo
 - Github repo owner = this is your github username
-- Github repo branch = the name of the branch to build from this guide works from `master`
+- Github repo branch = the name of the branch to build from.
+This guide utilizes the `master` branch.
 - Github personal access token = AWS needs access to Github.
 Follow these steps to generate a token: [docs](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
-  - When creating the token make sure `repo` and `admin:repo_hook` are checked at the parent level
+  - When creating the token make sure `repo` and `admin:repo_hook` are checked at the parent level.
 - Website hosting bucket = a bucket to host your website.
 Example `your-initials-age-of-name.com`

-Once you have all of this information, navigate to `config/bootstrap` and run `./bootstrap.sh`
+Once you have all of this information, navigate to `config/bootstrap` and run `./bootstrap.sh`.
+The script will ask for the inputs from above.

-This will provision everything you need to see the pipeline, and the terraform output is the s3 url to the website.
+Once complete you can log in to AWS to view the CodePipeline, and the value you see from the terraform output is the url to the website hosted in s3

 **Happy coding!**

 ## Required information & Manual execution.
 ### The repo
-To get started with this guide the first step that should be done is to fork this repository in to your own personal github account.
-This is needed as AWS will need to have an access token to be able to connect to the repository to source the necessary artifacts.
+To get started with this guide the first step is to fork this repository in to your own personal github account.
+AWS will also need to have an access token to be able to connect to the repository to source the necessary artifacts.

 There are three key pieces of information that is needed and should be noted down.
 Two come from the URL for your repository the last one is up to the reader.